-Elizabeth is currently Chair of CSL Limited from which she has indicated her intention to retire on 19 October 2011.
-Elizabeth is also a director of Medibank Private and a Chancellor of the University of Melbourne.
+Elizabeth is currently Chair of CSL Limited and a director of Medibank Private.
+Elizabeth is also Chancellor of the University of Melbourne.

-Barry R Brownjohn Independent Director
+Barry R Brownjohn

-BComm
+Independent Director BComm

-Barry Brownjohn is an Independent Director of DEXUS Funds Management Limited (appointed 1 January 2005) and is Chair of the Board Audit and Board Risk and Sustainability Committees and a member of the Board Finance Committee.
+Barry Brownjohn is an Independent Director of DEXUS Funds Management Limited (appointed 1 January 2005) and is Chair of the Board Audit and Board Risk & Sustainability Committees and a member of the Board Finance Committee.

 Barry has over 20 years' experience in Australia, Asia and North America in international banking and previously held positions with the Bank of America including heading global risk management for the capital markets business, the Asia capital markets business and was the Australasian CEO between 1991 and 1996.
 Following his career with Bank of America, Barry has been active in advising companies in Australia and overseas on strategic expansion and capital raising strategies.
-He has also held numerous industry positions including Chairing the International Banks and Securities Association in Australia and the Asia Pacific Managed Futures Association.
+Barry has also held numerous industry positions including Chairing the International Banks and Securities Association in Australia and the Asia Pacific Managed Futures Association.